Totally Spies: How a 2000s Cartoon Inspired a Generation of Women in Tech

 Breaking Stereotypes Through Intelligence

 One of the Totally Spies’ greatest strengths was its portrayal that intelligence can be inherently feminine.
-Sam, the team’s leader and tech genius was a problem-solver, the strategist, and the innovator.
+Sam, the team’s leader and tech genius was a problem-solver, strategist, and innovator.
 Her brilliance wasn’t played down to make her relatable—it was celebrated.

 Traveling the World, Expanding Horizons